HatmanStack/android-movies/README.md

 ## Demo

-Click [here](https://www.youtube.com/watch?v=qZCzzIzZq6Q) to access the demo.
+Click [here](https://www.youtube.com/watch?v=qZCzzIzZq6Q) to access the Youtube demo.

-## Installation

 You can download the application from the Google Play Store by clicking [here](https://play.google.com/store/apps/details?id=gemenielabs.movies).

 ## Features